nsepeteri/Scripts/README.md

 SSH into the control node and follow the steps below:
 - Copy the elk_script.yml file to /etc/ansible/roles
 - Update the "/etc/ansible/hosts" file to include Web VMs IP addresses
-- Run the playbook, and navigate to http://52.177.124.97:5601/ to check that the installation worked as expected.
+- Run the playbook and navigate to http://52.177.124.97:5601/ to check that the installation worked as expected.

 Answer the following questions:
 - Which file is the playbook? elk_script.yml Where do you copy it? /etc/ansible/roles/